 There a few things you can do to freshen up your bathroom without having to do a complete tear-down remodel.
 For instance, if your bathtub is tired, dingy and outdated, spruce it up by having it refinished.
 You can give your bath tub a completely new look by having it refinished for a fraction of a remodel cost.
 Not only is it a fraction of the cost, but it’s a fraction of the time as well.

 - De-Clutter and Organize

 Never underestimate the impact of a good cleaning, a de-cluttering effort, and some organization.
 Go wild.
 This is can be a great cleansing experience for your house and yourself.
 Make this process easy by taking it one room at a time – you’ll probably find that you have much more stuff than you realize!
 If you’re wary about getting rid of an item, start an “outbox” pile so you can think it over.
 If you haven’t given it a second thought after a week, bye-bye!
 If you have a large pitch pile, you can hire junk haulers for under $500 (which will buy you A LOT of junk removal).
 Once you’ve made it to your garage, try these 15 tips to bring some order to that space.

-And, one last thing … if you’re going to put money into your home, you’ll definitely want to make sure it’s well protected.
+One last important thing … if you are going to put money into your home, you’ll definitely want to make sure you have adequate limits on your home insurance.